yangwu1227/leetcode-ds-algo/stacks_and_queues/monotonic/complexities.md

 2. **Push Operation**: If the current temperature is less than or equal to the temperature at the top of the stack, or after the stack becomes empty, we push the current day index onto the stack in $O(1)$ time.

 Each day's index is pushed and popped from the stack at most once.
-In the worst-case scenario, such as when temperatures are in increasing order (e.g., `[30, 35, 53, 62, 70, 90]`), every index from 0 to $n - 1$ is pushed and then popped.
+In the worst-case scenario, such as when temperatures are strictly increasing (e.g., `[30, 35, 53, 62, 70, 90]`), every index from 0 to $n - 1$ is pushed and then popped.

 Thus, the overall time complexity is $O(2n)$, which simplifies to $O(n)$.